ethyca/fidesops/docs/fidesops/docs/guides/masking_strategies.md

 ### HMAC

-Masks the input value by using the HMAC algorithm along with a hashed version of the data and a secret key.
-Is deterministic such that the same input value will mask to the same value within the same privacy request.
-This is not the case when the masking service is called as standalone service (outside of a privacy request).
+Masks the data using HMAC before returning it.
+The HMAC encryption strategy is deterministic such that the same input will return the same output within the context of the same privacy request.
+This is not the case when the masking service is called as a standalone service, outside the context of a privacy request.

 `strategy`: `hmac`